-In other words, if you buy a car in March that is taxed until August, you cannot continue to use the tax disc that is associated with the car.
+In other words, if you buy a car in March that is taxed until August, you cannot continue to use the existing tax payment that is associated with the car.

-Instead, you have to tax it yourself.
+Instead, ou have to tax it yourself.
 And here’s the kicker: you’ll have to make the purchase before you can drive the vehicle.
 There is no grace period.